Summary Top

 Indirect damage:

-Cowpea aphids cause indirect damage by spreading plant viruses.
+Cowpea aphids also cause indirect damage by spreading plant viruses.
 Aphids spread viruses between plants by feeding and probing as they move between plants and paddocks.
 Cowpea aphids transmit important viruses including cucumber mosaic virus (CMV), bean yellow mosaic virus (BYMV), alfalfa mosaic virus (AMV) and pea seed-borne mosaic virus (PsbMV).
 Yield losses in some pulse crops as a direct result of viruses spread by cowpea aphids can reach as high as 80%.

 Cowpea aphids can cause damage by direct feeding when in high numbers and by transmitting viruses including cucumber mosaic virus, bean yellow mosaic virus, alfalfa mosaic virus and pea seed-borne mosaic virus.